 - The final timetable is published and available on the website during Week 10.

-- The annual repeat examination timetable is published and available on the website on the second week of August.
+- The annual repeat examination timetable is published and available on the website in the second week of August.

-- For any queries regarding exam timetables, please contact Paula Hourigan, Senior Academic Administrator, on +353 504 20535 or Paula.Hourigan@mic.ul.ie.
+- For any queries regarding examination timetables, please contact Paula Hourigan, Senior Academic Administrator, on +353 504 20535 or Paula.Hourigan@mic.ul.ie.

-Seating arrangements for each module during the examinations period are available from the LAN in the SAA section.
+Seating arrangements for each module during the examinations period are available on the LAN in the SAA section.
 Please note that seating arrangements change for each examination slot.

-Seating arrangements for exams on the Thurles campus are made available ahead of exams.
+Seating arrangements for examinations on the Thurles campus will be posted on the noticeboard outside the exam hall in advance of the examinations.
 For any queries regarding these arrangements, please contact Paula Hourigan, Senior Academic Administrator, on +353 504 20535 or Paula.Hourigan@mic.ul.ie.

 Results, Rechecks & Appeals